-Blushing brides everywhere are gearing up for wedding season and the ringing of wedding bells has never sounded so appealing (lol).
-That’s because savvy couples aren’t interested in going into debt over Jordan almonds and Louis Vuitton dresses anymore!
+Blushing brides everywhere are gearing up for wedding season and the ringing of wedding bells has never sounded so appealing.
+That’s because finance-savvy couples aren’t interested in going into debt over Jordan almonds and Louis Vuitton dresses anymore!

 I knew I was going to have to roll up my sleeves and come up with some great budget wedding ideas to keep our wedding costs low.

 I want you to know it is ABSOLUTELY possible to plan a dream wedding on a budget — here are all the best tips.
-Pick and choose the ones that work for you.

 This post may contain affiliate links for your convenience.
 That means that if you make a purchase, I will receive a small commission at no extra cost to you.
-I only recommend products or services that I fully believe in and use myself.
 Read more here.

-Start saving in advance
+#1.
+Start saving for your wedding well in advance

 If you are short on savings, make sure that you start stashing that cash right away!

-How much should you save?
 Well, if you are starting from absolute zero ideally you should plan to save the total cost of the wedding, divided by how many months you have to save.

 Therefore, if you are planning a wedding on a budget of $20,000 and will get married in a year, that means that you should aim to save around $1,667 per month to have enough saved up by your wedding date.

 For example, you would only need to save $834 per month for a $20,000 wedding if you plan to push the date back 2 years.
 Conversely, if you reduce the budget to $10,000, it will also only take you $834 per month to save up for a wedding in one year!

-Write a budget
+#2.
+Write a wedding budget

-Brides nowadays have so many awesome tools at their fingertips that can help them plan ahead and save.
+Brides nowadays have so many awesome online tools at their fingertips that can help them plan ahead and save.

+#4.
 Be your own wedding planner

 Plan your own wedding and save on planning costs — it’s even possible if you are working a full-time job!
 (Trust me, I did it.)

 You don’t need a costly wedding planner — instead, simply invest in a good book that has all the organizers and checklists to help you map out every aspect of your big day!

-Bonus!
-A book can’t try and steal your husband à la The Wedding Planner.
+Bonus: book can’t try and steal your husband à la The Wedding Planner.

-Get married any day except Saturday
+#5.
+Get married literally any day except Saturday

 We chose to plan our wedding on a Sunday and saved several thousand dollars by doing so.

-Bottom line: most people want to get married on a Saturday.
+Most people want to get married on a Saturday.
 Be flexible with your dates and you can save a lot of money!

-Have an off-season wedding
+#6.
+Save money by hosting an off-season wedding

-We got married right at the fringe of wedding season when things were slowing down and it definitely saved us money (we lucked out and had excellent weather for the day).
+We got married right at the fringe of fall wedding season when things were slowing down and it definitely saved us money (we lucked out and had excellent weather for the day).

 If you decide to plan an off-season wedding, it’s good to have a backup plan in case weather conditions put a kink in your schedule (like being able to move inside your venue if it rains).